mathycoder/memory_lane/spec.md

 * Form requirements when inputting dates prevent users from typing a date not in the correct format.
 They also catch things like trying to submit a picture without selecting a file, entering a Memory without including a title or a date.

+* If you try and create a lane without selecting any users, it'll send you a flash warning and not persist the lane.

 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code